 The story surrounding the first anointment of David rather belongs to a background story of his early life.
 According to the Old Testaments, David was ‘the youngest of the eight sons of Isai, or Jesse… a small proprietor, of the tribe of Juda, dwelling at Bethlehem, where David was born’ (Knight, 2009).
-In his young years, David worked as a shepherd helping his father while Saul was ruling the country as an anointed King of Israel.
+In his young years, David worked as a shepherd helping his father while Saul was ruling the country as the anointed King of Israel.
 One day, however, ‘Samuel, the Prophet and last of the judges, had been sent to anoint him in place of Saul, whom God had rejected for disobedience’ (ibid).
-Although this first anointment had either religious and political significances due to the fact that it was performed by Samuel, the same person who had anointed the current king, nobody around him did ‘seem to have recognized the significance of this unction’ (ibid) and David simply went back to his work.
+Although this first anointment had either religious and political significance due to the fact that it was performed by Samuel, the same person who had anointed the current king, nobody around him did ‘seem to have recognized the significance of this unction’ (ibid) and David simply went back to his work.

 There is a long and complicated story between the first and second anointments.
 However, to cut a long story short, it can be summarised to following events: (1) David was first brought to the court, when King Saul was suffering from an illness, ‘to soothe the king by playing on the harp’ (ibid).
 (2) David gained his fame as a warrior too when he volunteered to fight a single combat against a giant called Goliath and managed to slay him, as a part of Saul’s war against the Philistines.
 (3) His ‘victory over Goliath won for him the tender friendship of Jonathan, the son of Saul’ (ibid) and he was also offered to marry Saul’s daughters; Merob and Michol.
 (4) However, David’s ‘great popularity and the imprudent songs of the women excited the jealousy of the king’ (ibid) and eventually, this situation forced David to flee from the court.
 (5) While David was in the state of exile, the battle on Mount Gilboa took place, where Saul and his three sons including Jonathan were all slain by the Philistines.